 Did you realize that the majority of sugar sold in the USA is not from sugar cane, but rather from Sugar Beets?
-Lately with the growing concerns of chemicals and unknown additives in our food supply, I’ve become increasingly interested in learning how to make my own sugar.
+Lately, with the growing concerns of chemicals and unknown additives in our food supply, I’ve become increasingly interested in learning how to make my own sugar.
 Whaddya’ Know, It’s really not that difficult!
-Here’s how it’s done…
+Here’s how to grow sugar beets & myo sugar!

 Once the beets are grown, harvest them by pulling them out of the ground and wash them thoroughly.
 As a close relative of turnips and other varieties of beets, the greens are also edible for kids and livestock alike.